-- 140 hours USGS matched this Quarter from USGS Advanced Research Computing for deep learning algorithm programming and running of machine learning algorithms. - Note: Jeff Tracey has moved to USGS Advanced Research Computing and continues to work on this project
+- 120 hours USGS matched this Quarter from USGS Advanced Research Computing for deep learning algorithm programming and running of machine learning algorithms. - 12 hours for preparation and recording of annual PF meeting presentation. - Note: Jeff Tracey has moved to USGS Advanced Research Computing and continues to work on this project